Dhiraj-01/Blogging-System/README.md

 ```

 ### How to Run ?
-- you can direct double click on `run.bat`
+- you can directly double click on [run.bat](https://github.com/Dhiraj-01/Blogging-System/blob/main/run.bat) file. or
-- otherwise follow this steps
 ```
 cd backend
 node index.js